Bayesian Quantile and Expectile Optimisation: Abstract

 \section{Abstract}

-Bayesian optimisation is widely used to optimise stochastic black box functions.
-While most strategies are focused on optimising conditional expectations, a large variety of applications require risk-averse decisions and alternative criteria accounting for the distribution tails need to be considered.
-In this paper, we propose new variational models for Bayesian quantile and expectile regression that are well-suited for heteroscedastic settings.
-Our models consist of two latent Gaussian processes accounting respectively for the conditional quantile (or expectile) and variance that are chained through asymmetric likelihood functions.
-Furthermore, we propose two Bayesian optimisation strategies, either derived from a GP-UCB or Thompson sampling, that are tailored to such models and that can accommodate large batches of points.
-As illustrated in the experimental section, the proposed approach clearly outperforms the state of the art.
+Bayesian optimisation (BO) is widely used to optimise stochastic black box functions.
+While most BO approaches focus on optimising conditional expectations, many applications require risk-averse strategies and alternative criteria accounting for the distribution tails need to be considered.
+In this paper, we propose new variational models for Bayesian quantile and expectile regression that are well-suited for heteroscedastic noise settings.
+Our models consist of two latent Gaussian processes accounting respectively for the conditional quantile (or expectile) and the scale parameter of an asymmetric likelihood functions.
+Furthermore, we propose two BO strategies based on max-value entropy search and Thompson sampling, that are tailored to such models and that can accommodate large batches of points.
+Contrary to existing BO approaches for risk-averse optimisation, our strategies can directly optimise for the quantile and expectile, without requiring replicating observations or assuming a parametric form for the noise.
+As illustrated in the experimental section, the proposed approach clearly outperforms the state of the art in the heteroscedastic, non-Gaussian case.

-\section{Introduction}
+\section{INTRODUCTION}

-Let $\Psi~:~\mathcal{X}~\times~\Omega~\rightarrow~\mathds{R}$ be an unknown function , where $\mathcal{X}\subset[0,1]^D$ and $\Omega$ denotes a probability space representing some uncontrolled variables.
+Let $\Psi~:~\mathcal{X}~\times~\Omega~\rightarrow~\mathds{R}$ be an unknown function, where $\mathcal{X}\subset[0,1]^D$ and $\Omega$ denotes a probability space representing some uncontrolled variables.
 For any fixed $x\in \mathcal{X},\ Y_x = \Psi(x, \cdot)$ is a random variable of distribution $\mathds{P}_x$.
-We assume here a classical \textit{black-box optimisation} framework: $\Psi$ is available only through (costly) pointwise evaluations of $Y_x$, and no gradient or structural information are available.
-Typical examples may include stochastic simulators in physics or biology (see \cite{skullerud1968stochastic} for simulations of ion motion and \cite{szekely2014stochastic} for simulations of heterogeneous natural systems), but $\Psi$ can also represent the performance of a machine learning algorithm according to some hyperparameters (see \cite{bergstra2011algorithms,li2016hyperband} for instance).
-In the latter case, the randomness can come from the use of minibaching in the training procedure, the choice of a stochastic optimiser or the randomness in the optimisation initialisation.
+We assume here a classical \textit{black-box optimisation} framework: $\Psi$ is available only through (costly) pointwise evaluations of $Y_x$.
+Typical examples may include stochastic simulators in physics or biology (see \citet{skullerud1968stochastic} for simulations of ion motion and \citet{szekely2014stochastic} for simulations of heterogeneous natural systems), but $\Psi$ can also represent the performance of a machine learning algorithm according to some hyperparameters (see \citep[see][for instance]{bergstra2011algorithms}.
+In the latter case, the randomness can come from the use of minibatching in the training procedure, the choice of a stochastic optimiser or the randomness in the initialisation of the optimiser.